-6.43.1 Applicability to language
+6.46.1 Applicability to language

-Fortran allows use of libraries so this vulnerability applies.
+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.46 applies to Fortran since Fortran allows use of libraries written in other languages or generated by other Fortran processors.

-6.43.2 Guidance to language users
+6.46.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.46.5.

 Use libraries from reputable sources with reliable documentation and understand the documentation to appreciate the range of acceptable input.

 Verify arguments to library procedures when their validity is in doubt.